nfayzullaev/ChimeBot-Whats-New-At-AWS/README.md

 1. Set a value for `ARTIFACT_BUCKET`, `AWS_REGION` and `CHAT_URL` in  `properties.mk`
     - `AWS_REGION`: The AWS region where the bot will be deployed
     - `ARTIFACT_BUCKET`: The S3 bucket to store the package for Lambda, must be in the same `AWS_REGION`
-    - `CHAT_URL`: The webhook URL for your Amazon Chime group.
+    - `CHAT_URL`: The webhook URL for your Microsoft Teams group.
     - `FIREHOSE_STREAM`: Then name of a Stream in the same region to archive the news.
 1. Run `make`